To provide further learning outside the classroom, BJA provides students with a wide variety of enriching extracurricular activities including:

 Class officers learn to lead as they meet with faculty class sponsors to plan special class projects, both in ministry and in activities.
 The junior class officers enjoy planning and hosting the Junior-Senior banquet each spring.

-The South Carolina Bar Association sponsors and conducts a high school mock trial competition every year, which provides students the opportunity to role-play as attorneys and witnesses in a fictitious court case.
+The South Carolina Bar Association sponsors and conducts a middle school and a high school mock trial competition every year, which provides students the opportunity to role-play as attorneys and witnesses in a fictitious court case.
 Students in Mock Trial are challenged to improve their reading, listening, thinking and speaking abilities.
+The middle school team competes locally first semester for the opportunity to compete for the state championship in December.
+The high school team competes second semester, beginning with local competition and seeking to advance to state and national competition.
+The Mock Trial team has won the State Championship numerous times and won the National Championship in 2004.
 Students also can earn scholarships awarded by the South Carolina Bar Association.
-The Mock Trial team has won the State Championship numerous times since 1990 and won the National Championship in 2004.

 Spirit Squad (HS)